 Step 1: Importing a DXF file.
 (Fig. 1a)

-users of the developed prototype framework can use it to generate models
+the developed prototype framework can use it to generate models to be imported

-to be imported into SMARTFIRE.
-This is illustrated in Figure 2, where a
+into SMARTFIRE.
+This is illustrated in Figure 2, where a subset building

-subset building structure of 13 rooms is extracted from the original building
+structure of 13 rooms is extracted from the original building that consisted 50

-that consisted 50 rooms.
-Figure 2b, depicts the intermediate feature recognised
+rooms.
+Figure 2b, depicts the intermediate feature recognised interpretation of

-interpretation of the original DXF file.
-This converts various objects
+the original DXF file.
+This converts various objects to their database

 Results from the research have shown that the initial CAD drawing is critical to the level of automation possible.
 An interface and the underlying feature recognition techniques to address the above task have been implemented in a prototype system.
 This is currently being used to assess various potential methodologies that would provide a usable and practical tool for engineers with both “old” and “newly” created drawings.
 The final phase of the task which will allow the altering of the imported building objects via the SMARTFIRE problem setup component has also been implemented and tested on a range of cases.
 Work is currently underway to finalise the methodology that will be embedded within a future release version of the SMARTFIRE software.